 DBT is a type of talk therapy that helps participants manage their emotions and develop coping skills.
 DBT can be especially helpful for people who have a history of addiction, self-harm, or eating disorders.

-Individual TherapyThis is a type of therapy that is tailored specifically to the individual.
+Individual therapy is tailored specifically to the individual.
 It allows the therapist to get to know the person and to address the individual’s specific needs and concerns.

 One of the most widely-used forms of therapy in addiction treatment, group therapy allows people who are struggling with addiction to share their experiences and to receive support from others who are going through similar challenges.